 Here you can find always up-to-date information about travelling to Greece from the Greek government:

 FLY TO GREECE:

-You can choose between three different destinations to fly to: Athens (all year), Mykonos or Santorini (only high season).
+To get to Paros you can choose between three different destinations in Greece to fly to: Athens (all year), Mykonos or Santorini (only high season).

-If you've arrived in Greece and continue traveling by boat
+If you've arrived in Athens/Mykonos/Santorini and continue by boat

 The taxi from the airport to the port of Athens (Piraeus) costs about 40 Euro.

 There is also a good bus and subway connection between the airport and Piraeus, and this costs about 8 euro per person, for the subway about 10 euros pp. Bus X96 run 24 hours a day from the airport to Piraeus.
 Bus X95 runs 24 hours a day from the airport to the center of Athens, the last stop is at Syntagma square.
 You can also spend some time in the center of Athens and take another day bus 40 from Syntagma Square to Pireaus, to continue your travelling.

 If you do like city's and want to spend some time in Athens to visit the Acropolis, the New National Museum or Plaka.There is a simple, not expensive hotel in the centre of Athens; Adonis hotel.
 You can enjoy breakfast on the roof terrace with view to the Acropolis and you are in the middle of the centre and the area Plaka, with lots of shops and restaurants.